Milswanca/VertexAnimationDocumentation/docs/sequencer-integration.md

 ![Disable Motion Blur](assets/motion_blur_zero.png){: style="display: block; margin: 0 auto; width: 85%; padding: 10px;"}

+---

+> **Note:** Sequencer integration is currently experimental and work-in-progress.
+Some features may be limited or subject to change in future updates.

 ## See Also

 - [VA Mesh Component](vertex-anim-mesh-component.md) - Component setup